daveb1392/astroScope/README.md

+#Astroscope

-Astroscope is a daily Horoscope React app.
+A daily Horoscope React app.
 It allows you to view your personal horoscope, aswell as all the others.
 When signing up it will ask you for a dob, based on so find your horoscope sign.